 1967 issue the title was modified to The Islamic Review and Arab

 Affairs.
 Here is one of its colour covers, from January 1961:

 Each link below marked Contents opens a file consisting

 of all the contents pages of the issues of that year.

 Regarding the monthly issues accessible below, please note:

-you save it.
-This is done by right-clicking on the
+you save it by right-clicking on the

 it by going to the folder where you saved it.

 - The centre pages of these issues were usually a double-page